stuartellis/stuartellis-site-hugo/content/articles/powershell.md

 Invoke-Command -ComputerName server1,server2,server3 -FilePath '.\my-script.ps1'
 ~~~

+The results of scripts and commands are returned to the PowerShell session as XML data objects.
+This means that results can be piped into other commandlets, but the result objects only have data properties.

 By default, *Invoke-Command* creates new temporary connections to run the command or script on each system.
 You may re-use persistent sessions if you wish.

 ## Automating Management with Ansible or Windows PowerShell DSC ##